-Personal Social Skills: Students develop self-awareness, self-confidence, socially responsible behavior and good interpersonal and communication skills.
-They learn how to make responsible decisions and to live on their own.
+Personal Social Skills: Students develop self-awareness, self-confidence, socially responsible behavior, and good interpersonal and communication skills.
+They learn how to make responsible decisions and live on their own.

 Our service-learning approach imparts knowledge to students and brings about a better, more inclusive, more understanding community.
 Students begin to take their places in the world by performing meaningful work in the community.
 The entire student -- mind, body, and soul -- is engaged by these experiences.

 Chautauqua predicates service learning upon the belief that everyone can learn and grow.
 Through service learning, students acquire the knowledge, skills, behavior, mores needed for life as independent adults.
 The process is one of both self-discovery and self-actualization.